roccomuso/price-monitoring/README.md

 #### isWatchingPrices()

-Return `true` if the price watch operation is running, `false` otherwise.
+Returns `true` if the price watch operation is running, `false` otherwise.

 #### stop()